gaslight/posts/dev-for-des.md

 # Scraping By: Dev Tips for Designers

-You area designer working in web today.
+You are a designer working in web today.
 Because you make the things you pretty, you are used to chucking your designs over the developer wall and leaving it there.

 Wrong.